 I know I’ve said it before, but hiring your wedding photographer is one of the most important decisions you make when you plan your wedding.
 I always tell my clients they’ll have three things after the wedding day is over: Your spouse, your dress and your photos (and a video from The Perfect Wedding Video if you have that too).
 Almost everything else you spend time and money on is either intangible (DJ or band, venue rentals), perishable (those lovely flowers!) or consumable (food and beverage).
 Knowing that, you want to make sure your photos come out just as you hoped they would.
 After all, you will be looking at them for the rest of your life!
-As I planned my own wedding last year, I had an informal list of questions that I used to find the photographer that was the best fit.
+As I planned my own wedding last year, I had an informal list of questions that I used to find the wedding photographer Cairns that was the best fit.

 How many weddings have you shot?